syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 ---
 layout: post
 title: Paging | SfDataGrid | Xamarin | Syncfusion
-description: How to enable paging and use its properties
+description: Enable paging and use its properties.
+Usage and advantages of on demand paging.
+Options to customize the appreance of the SfDataPager.
 platform: xamarin
 control: SfDataGrid
 documentation: ug